xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 properties of points on shapes and instances, indicated by the shape element id and, when needed, the shape element barycentric coordinates.
-The difference between the shape and instance methods is that the former returns quantities on object space, while the latter in world space.
+The difference between the shape and instance methods is that the former returns quantities in object space, while the latter in world space.
 Use `eval_position(...)` to evaluate the point position, `eval_normal(...)` to evaluate the interpolate point normal, `eval_texcoord(...)` to evaluate the point texture coordinates,